tektutor/openshift-tekton-feb-2022/Day1/README.md

 Please avoid switching between the clusters.
 </pre>

-:information_source: What will happen if I don't follow the above?
+##### :information_source: What will happen if I don't follow the above requests?
 <pre>
-If you keep switching or create numerous deployments, it will overload our cluster leading to many of our deployments crashing.
+It will overload our cluster leading to many of our deployments crashing.
 This might even bring down our cluster altogether.
 Hence your kind co-operation is requested.
 </pre>